kamasjdev/MusicReco/README.md

 * Used data format: XML, JSON

 According to Clean Architecture, the project consists of application and domain layer.
-The first layer consists interfaces and managers with services injected by Dependency Injection, the domain layer has all models.
+The first layer contains interfaces and managers with services injected by Dependency Injection, the domain layer has all models.
 There are also unit tests written in accordance with AAA pattern.
 ## Features